 At times it is very difficult for snow plow operators to judge where curbs and other obstacles are located during a snow event.
 If damage occurs to your yard due to plowing operations, the City will repair sod damage in a timely manner in the spring.
-Call Public Services at 352-6247 if you would like to report any damage.
+Email Public Services or call 319-352-6247 if you would like to report any damage.

 Motorists & Safety Concerns